- Introduction

 The Alarm widgets bundle is useful for visualization of alarms for specific entities, both in real-time and history modes.

-Analog Gauges
+Analog gauges

-The Analog Gauges bundle is useful for visualization of temperature, humidity, speed, and other integer or float values.
+The Analog Gauges widgets bundle is useful for visualization of temperature, humidity, speed, and other integer or float values.

 Cards